cloudfoundry/cf-deployment/README.md

 The configuration of CF represented by `cf-deployment.yml` is intended to be a workable, secure, fully-featured default.
 However, the need occasionally arises to make different configuration choices.
 We accomplish this with the `-o`/`--ops-file` flags.
 These flags read a single `.yml` file that details operations to be performed on the manifest before variables are filled.
 We've packaged some common manifest modifications in the `opsfiles` directory.
 Here's a brief summary:

 - `opsfiles/disable-router-tls-termination.yml` - this file eliminates keys related to performing tls/ssl termination within the gorouter job.
 It's useful for deployments where tls termination is performed prior to the gorouter - for instance, on AWS, such termination is commonly done at the ELB.
 This also eliminates the need to specify `((router_ssl_cert))` and `((router_ssl_key))` in the var files.
+- `opsfiles/change-logging-port-for-aws-elb.yml` - this file overrides the loggregator ports to 4443, since it is required under AWS to have a separate port from the standard HTTPS port (443) for loggregator traffic in order to use the AWS load balancer.

 ## Dependencies and assumptions